Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Limitations

 \section{Limitations}

 While this study offers novel insights into confidence estimation within multi-answer settings, several limitations warrant further consideration.
-First, our evaluation is currently restricted to English-language datasets; extending this analysis to multilingual or cross-lingual contexts remains essential for a more global understanding of calibration.
-Second, our scope primarily encompasses short factual responses.
+First, our benchmark employs formulaic prompt templates (``Name one X that satisfies Y'') to ensure intra-domain difficulty homogeneity and controlled answer scaling (Appendix~\ref{appendix:QA-generation}).
+Although this design is a deliberate methodological choice to isolate confidence–rank dynamics, it sacrifices naturalistic diversity in question phrasing.
+Extending the benchmark with more heterogeneous surface forms---while preserving difficulty control---is an important direction for future work.
+Second, our evaluation is currently restricted to English-language datasets.
+Extending this analysis to multilingual or cross-lingual contexts remains essential for a more comprehensive understanding of calibration behavior across languages.
+Third, our scope primarily encompasses short factual responses.
 Since real-world applications often involve open-ended and compositional generation, investigating confidence behavior in long-form contexts is a crucial next step.
-Nonetheless, we believe our work provides a useful perspective for more robust calibration frameworks in realistic scenarios.
+Nonetheless, we believe our controlled evaluation framework provides a useful foundation for developing more robust calibration methods in realistic multi-answer scenarios.